Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

-We identify two regimes based on whether the square root in Eq. (\ref{eq:Poles0}) is real or imaginary, that, is $a<1$ or $a>1$.
-If the square root is imaginary, i.e. $|\gamma_{i}|>\frac{d}{l_{\text{so}}^{2}}\frac{S}{C}$, the poles are complex and satisfy $k_{2} = -(k_{1})^{*}$.
-The kernel in real space $Q_{n}(x-x')$ can be calculated by summing residues at $k_{1,2}$.
-The current follows from Eq. (\ref{eq:CurrIntegral}): This expression oscillates as a function of $L$.
-In other words, the junction exhibits $0$-$\pi$ transitions.
+The appropriate sign of $k_{10,20}$ is determined by the convergence of the integrand in the halfplane in which the contour of integration is closed, that is, determined by the condition $\text{Im}(k_{10,20}(x-x'))<0$.
+We identify two regimes based on whether the square root in Eq. (\ref{eq:Poles0}) is real or imaginary, determined by $a<1$ or $a>1$.
+If the square root is imaginary, i.e. $a>1$, the poles are complex and satisfy $k_{20} = -k_{10}^{*}$.
+The kernel in real space $Q(x-x')$ can be calculated by summing residues at $k_{1,2}$.
+The current follows from Eq. (\ref{eq:CurrIntegral}): These expressions contain the oscillating functions $e^{ik_{10,20}L}$.
+Thus, the junction exhibits $0$-$\pi$ transitions.